sandipchitale/m2e-phasesandgoals/README.md

 - Expand All ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/expand_all.png)/Collapse All ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/collapse_all.png)
 - Use the `Log All` ![](org.eclipse.m2e.core.ui.phasesandgoals/icons/log.png) command to print the tree into the Maven Console.
 - Selecting Phase selects associated goals
-- In Run goals in selection order mode, the goals are added to the set in the order in which they were selected.
+- In `Run goals in selection order mode`, the goals are added to the set in the order in which they were selected.
 This allows you to run the goals in any order you like.
+- The dialog is now modeless.
+This allows multiple invocation on different projects.
+- If there are multiple Maven projects in the workspace, a selector for other project's is shown, thus allowing invoking the Phase and Goals dialog on the selected project.
+- If there is only one maven project in the workspace it is always selected.
 - Added a simple Maven Build Spy.
 It shows the success or failure of the goals, the timing and the exception message as a tooltip for failed goals.

 ![Screenshot](org.eclipse.m2e.core.ui.phasesandgoals/mavenbuildspy.png)